tensorpack/tensorpack/examples/A3C-Gym/README.md

 ### Code and models for Atari games in gym

-Implemented A3C in [Asynchronous Methods for Deep Reinforcement Learning](http://arxiv.org/abs/1602.01783).
+Implemented Multi-GPU version of the A3C algorithm in [Asynchronous Methods for Deep Reinforcement Learning](http://arxiv.org/abs/1602.01783).

 Results of the same code trained on 47 different Atari games were uploaded on OpenAI Gym.
 You can see them in [my gym page](https://gym.openai.com/users/ppwwyyxx).